How IoT is Influencing Smart Campuses

 Written by: Parcel Pending

-The Internet of Things (IoT) has morphed from a cutting edge idea into a reality with the rise of low-cost sensors networks and equipment, cloud computing platforms, artificial intelligence, and real-time connectivity.
+The Internet of Things (IoT) has morphed from a cutting–edge idea into a reality with the rise of low-cost sensor networks and equipment, cloud computing platforms, artificial intelligence, and real-time connectivity.
+IoT has also created a significant impact on smart campus technology.
 These pieces of smart technology are influencing those in higher education to develop smart campuses that improve campus employee efficiency and enable better experiences, operations, and security.

-IoT describes the network of physical objects – “things” – that are embedded with sensors, software, and other smart technologies for the purpose of connecting and exchanging IoT data with other devices and systems over the internet.
+IoT technologies are one of the fastest-growing emerging technologies in higher education.
+IoT describes the network of physical objects – “things” – that are embedded with sensors, software, and other smart technologies for the purpose of connecting and exchanging IoT data with other smart devices and systems over the internet.
 These smart devices range from ordinary household objects such as your refrigerator to sophisticated industrial tools such as manufacturing lines.
-The number of IoT connected devices is expected to skyrocket to over 75 billion by 20251.
+The number of IoT–connected devices is expected to skyrocket to over 75 billion by 20251.
 The “why” behind IoT technology is that connecting the physical with the digital enables better communication, data analysis, and analytics-based decision-making.